pfrankov/git-copy-history/README.md

 ![](https://user-images.githubusercontent.com/584632/61998650-da56b800-b0bb-11e9-8b23-3bb9f4959e96.gif)

-### Copy commit history from
+### Copy your commit history from
 - <img width="90" src="https://user-images.githubusercontent.com/584632/61998916-8948c300-b0bf-11e9-9888-c56d5d248a62.png"/>
 - <img width="120" src="https://user-images.githubusercontent.com/584632/61998918-8b128680-b0bf-11e9-8839-cd8611c62ed9.png"/>
-- Or any local Git repository
+- Or any other local Git repository

+## How it works
 Example: your repo is not on GitHub so for others it looks like you've just stopped coding at all.
-So this CLI takes all of YOUR commits from your local repo and commits only hashes of hashes for exact same time to another repo.
+- This CLI takes all of YOUR commits from your local repo
+- It commits only **hashes from hashes** for exact same timestamps to another repo
+- This another repository has no private information inside but it has perfectly timed commit history
-Which can be shared on Github without any restrictions.
+- It can be shared on GitHub without any restrictions

 ## Installation